Sumitchongder/QR-SPPS/README.md

 All notebooks are designed for sequential execution on the Fujitsu QSim A64FX.
 Notebooks 1 and the algorithm development portions of NB2–NB5 run in Jupyter on the login node; MPI-intensive computations are dispatched via `sbatch` scripts.

-### NB1 — Hamiltonian Construction and Sub-network Verification
+### NB1 - Hamiltonian Construction and Sub-network Verification

-This notebook assembles the 40-qubit Ising Hamiltonian as an OpenFermion `QubitOperator` and validates the energy density extrapolation that underpins the full-scale analysis.
+This notebook constructs the 40-qubit Ising Hamiltonian as an OpenFermion `QubitOperator` and validates the energy-density extrapolation that underpins the full-scale analysis.
 Exact diagonalisation at 12 and 16 qubits confirms a conserved energy density of −1.117 a.u./qubit with R² = 1.000, establishing the basis for projecting the ground-state energy to 40 qubits.
-The spectral gap Δ = 1.3000 a.u. remains consistent across both sub-networks, which mitigates barren plateau risk in downstream VQE optimisation.
+The spectral gap Δ = 1.3000 a.u. remains consistent across both sub-networks, mitigating the risk of barren plateaus in downstream VQE optimisation.

 **Outputs saved to:** `QRSPPS_hamiltonians.pkl`